New 0 Test Track

 - Fit front edge.
 Needs to be 140 to 145mm wide to be level or above the platform.

 - Fit a low back-scene.
 Needs to be about 250mm wide, 140mm above the top (a scale 20ft).

 - Make end boards, just over 270mm high for the fiddle yard, about 400mm for the front boards.

-- Make some points for the front.
-Started.
+- We already have some re-cycled Peco points for the fiddle yard.

 - Build the NX panel.

 - Fit point motors, servos for the front, we have soleniod ones for the fiddle yard, and relays for the frogs.